ExpressLRS/Docs/docs/quick-start/receivers/wiring-up.md

 !!! attention ""
     Note: This will be the same wiring you'll use for flying and the subsequent firmware updates (via Passthrough).
 Forget the factory wiring guide!

-After you've flashed the [bootloader](bootloader.md) and wired your receiver as above, proceed to configure up your flight controller as shown [below].
+AFTER you've flashed the [bootloader](r9.md#bootloaders) and wired your receiver as above, proceed to configure up your flight controller as shown on the [next page].

 !!! note ""
     Note: R9 Slim requires flashing via STLink first.
 Passthrough should work for updates.